Anmol-Baranwal/Anmol-Baranwal/README.md

 I enjoy learning new frameworks, libraries and algorithms that has the potential to solve real-world issues. <br>

 - 🎓 I'm completing my Bachelor of Technology in the field of computer science.
-- 🚀 I'm a web developer with solid experience in User Interface Design.
+- 🚀 I'm a Full-Stack developer interested in maintaining communities.
-- 🧩 Fun fact: I ❤️ playing chess & doing open-source contributions.
+- 🔥 Fun fact: I ❤️ playing chess & doing open-source contributions.

 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <!--- -- Activity Graph ------------------------------------------------------------------------------------------------------------------------------------ -->